aaronicsubstances/cskabomu/README.md

     4. content-type: one of application/octet-stream, application/json (always UTF-8), text/plain (always UTF-8), application/x-www-form-urlencoded (always UTF-8).
         1. Body type for HTML Forms is added so as to completely discard need for query string handling in Path, by requiring such query strings to be sent through POST body.
         2. This also means GET with query string has an alternative representation in QuasiHttp.
-    3. User Headers: map of strings to list of strings
+    3. headers: map of strings to list of strings
-    4. Body: object.
-However QPC Client API requires it to be IMessageSource (internally based on async FileStream or byte buffer wrapper)
+    4. body: IMessageSource.
-        1. If using with memory-based transports, IMessageSource can have any implementation, but must be serializable.
+        1. If using with memory-based transports, IMessageSource implementations can cleverly skip serializable to maintain speed of call-by-reference communications.
-        2. It is intended that this prop be replaceable by custom request processors.

 7. QuasiHttpResponseMessage structure
     1. status-indicates-success: bool.